 Our Organisation and History

-Since 2016 we have been focused on our mission, which has always been to fight poverty and reduce the Gap in the BME communities in the UK through connection, essential digital skills, and digital inclusion.
+Since 2016 we are focused on a mission, which is to fight poverty, exclusion and reduce the Gap between the BME communities and the rest of society in the UK through connection, essential digital skills, and digital inclusion.

 We started as a digital social gathering when Julie Syl made a stand in 2016 to share what she knows about connecting and building an audience one can serve online.

-We equip and support African/Black women and their families in Liverpool, UK to take their rightful place as fruitful members of their communities.
+We equip and support black immigrant women and their families in Liverpool, to take their rightful place as fruitful members of their communities.
 And to make the most of available opportunities.

 2017 – We started serving those with start-ups, those with home-based small businesses, and distributors for existing companies who needed to learn how to build their business online, via one-to-one and Free live training on social media.